Safety car: 2008 Dutch Supercar Challenge Spa

 A safety car caused a crash during the 2008 Dutch Supercar Challenge race at Spa Francorchamps.
 The Seat Leon was released too late, allowing the leading Marcos LM600 to pass while erroneously identifying the Audi TT DTM in 2nd and Mosler MT900R GT3 in 3rd as 'the leading pack.'
 Race officials immediately realized their mistake, and the safety car was instructed to slow down and let the entire field pass.

 As the safety car was exiting turn 11, an approaching Lamborghini Gallardo GT3 drastically reduced its speed in response to the unusually slow safety car.
 However, a BMW a few seconds behind came around the blind turn at speed, colliding with the Gallardo and safety car.
 The collision destroyed the Gallardo and sent the BMW into a number of rolls.
 The safety car was sent off the track into the Armco safety barrier at great speed.
 In the chaos, a Marcos LM600 coming around turn 11 locked up its brakes and spun into the wet grass on the inside of the track.
 Sliding back onto the track, it was hit from the side by a BMW Z3.
 Furthermore, two E46 BMW M3 GTRs were damaged: one on the outside line hit the rear of the Marcos, and the other, on the inside line, slightly damaged its front right.
 The second M3 continued around the track, while the first slid into the grass before turn 12.
 The race was stopped, and there were no serious injuries to any of the drivers.

 1999 FirstPlus Financial 200

 On lap 57, ARCA driver Joe Cooksey ran into the back of the Pontiac Grand Prix pace car driven by Jack Wallace totaling the pace car, to quote Cooksey: "It might be the first time in history the pace car has been wiped out."

+1995 Hungarian Grand Prix

+After Footwork Arrows driver Taki Inoue retired due to an engine failure, he attempted to assist the marshals in extinguishing the engine fire, but he was hit by the Tatra 623 safety car.
+The incident injured his leg, though he would recover in time for the following Belgian Grand Prix.